Course Policies for the Economics Major and Minor

 ECON 1110 & 1120: Introductory Microeconomics & Macroeconomics

 These courses are meant to provide a broad introduction to the field of Economics, and to familiarize students with the language of Economics.
 These courses are large (350-450 students).
-Students from all over the university take them for a variety of reasons: as a preparation for the Economics major, as a preparation for other majors at Cornell (AEM, PAM, ILR, and several others), and as merely an elective course.
-Both ECON 1110 and 1120 are taught during Cornell’s summer and winter sessions in small setting classes.
+Students from all over the university take them for a variety of reasons: preparation for the Economics major, preparation for other majors at Cornell (AEM, PAM, ILR, and several others), and as an elective course.
+Both ECON 1110 and 1120 are taught during Cornell’s summer and winter sessions in small class settings.
 Students interested in this option should consult Cornell’s School of Continuing Education and Summer Sessions.

 ECON 3030 & 3040: Intermediate Microeconomics & Macroeconomics